Skip to main content

 • Waits before sending

-• Sends an abandoned cart message
+• Sends abandoned cart messages

 • Exits immediately when the cart is emptied or purchased